Employer of Record

 Notice Period

 German law establishes minimum notice periods for ordinary dismissals.
-After the probationary period, both employees and employers are required to provide a notice period of at least four weeks, effective either from the 15th or the end of a calendar month (Section 622 BGB).
-For employers, this notice period increases with the employee’s length of service.
+After the probationary period, both employees and employers are generally required to provide a notice period of at least four weeks to the 15th or the end of a calendar month under Section 622 BGB.
+For employers, this minimum notice period increases with the employee’s length of service.

-Employment contracts may specify longer notice periods, while collective bargaining agreements may set different terms, either extending or shortening the notice period in favor of employees.
+Employment contracts may specify longer notice periods, while collective bargaining agreements may set different terms, either extending or shortening the notice period within the legal framework.

 Overtime Pay in Germany